xray-imaging/2bm-docs/docs/source/ops/item_005.rst

    Pink beam cut in half by the first DMM crystal

-Recalibrate the DMM table high and the first crystal angle by adjusting:
+Recalibrate the DMM table height and the first crystal angle by adjusting:

 #.
-The DMM 3 vertical stages (USY-OB, USY-IB and DSY) until the first crystal is cutting the pink beam image in half
+The three vertical stages (USY-OB, USY-IB, and DSY) until the first crystal cuts the pink beam image in half.
 #.
-The first crystal angle (DMM Upstream arm) until there is no reflection
+The first crystal angle (DMM Upstream arm) until there is no reflection.

-Once 1. and 2. are met reset (USY-OB, USY-IB DSY) and DMM Upstream arm angle to zero.
+Once steps 1 and 2 are completed, reset USY-OB, USY-IB, DSY, and the DMM Upstream arm angle to zero.

 To recalibrate the second crystal angle:

 #.
-Move the DMM 3 vertical stages (USY-OB, USY-IB and DSY) down by 10 mm
+Move the DMM vertical stages (USY-OB, USY-IB, and DSY) down by 10 mm.
 #.
-Move the DMM M2Y down until the second crystal cut in 1/2 the pink beam
+Move DMM M2Y down until the second crystal cuts the pink beam in half.
 #.
-Adjust the second crystal angle until there is no reflection
+Adjust the second crystal angle until there is no reflection.

 .. figure:: ../img/beamline_alignment_010.png
    :width: 720px